bmfbp/bmfbp/build_process/esa/esa.md

+overview:

+An ESA is a box on the Arrowgrams diagram.
+Different word, same thing.

+Modern software languages tend to force one to tangle design with code.

+In untangling design from code, I found roughly 4 phases of Arrowgrams design:

+1. Definition (of the graph, of the tree)

+2. Querying the nodes of the graph.
+(Nodes are Parts).

+3. Loader - create runnable data structures from the graph, instantiate Parts as tree nodes.

+4. Runner - the kernel which runs the Dispatcher and routes events (aka messages).

+=== strategy ===

+A design is broken into three parts:

+1. A description of the classes (actually prototypes).

+2. A description of how to use classes - scripts.

+3. An implementation of the above, in some language - mechanisms.

+=== scripts ===

+Scripts are a part of the Architecture.

+Scripts can be automatically compiled.

+The programmer needs only to write code for methods, not scripts.

+=== scripts ===

+Scripts are, firstly, writable.
+Each construct has an explicit "end <construct>".

+Writable scripts use up a lot of screen real-estate.

+A syntax checker finds all of the syntax errors and typos.
+This is what happens in state-of-the-art compilers.

+After that, we can collapse the scripts by removing "end <construct>" from the scripts and collapsing lines where reasonable.

+This step produces a .script.readable file that should be more useful to maintainers.

+The step .script.writable --> .script.readable has not been implemented yet and will be left until later.
+In fact, the IDE / Editor might provide these two views, switching from writable to readable format.

 =========== definition ============

 A "kind" is a prototype - a class that must be augmented at runtime with enough information to build an Arrowgrams ESA (Encapsulated Software Asset).